melezhik/sparrow-plugins/k8s-deployment-check/README.md

 ## container

 Name of container.
 Optional.
-If not set _first_ container in containers list is check.
+If not set _the first_ container in a containers list is check.

 ## volume-mounts